-I've been re-deployed for almosthree months now, and apparently, according to the local residents, I'm the only healthworker assigned in the municipality who comes regularly.
+I've been re-deployed for almost three months now, and apparently, according to the local residents, I'm the only healthworker assigned in the municipality who comes regularly.
 The top reasons are:

 1. Lack of a Rural Health Center